p-gonzo/blog/content/posts/map-filter-recude-cpp.md

 ### `ForEach()`:

-To cut down on the amount of boilerplate, we're going to use a `using` clause that allows us to grab the type contained within an iterator
+To cut down on the amount of boilerplate, we're going to create a `using` clause that allows us to grab the type contained within an iterator:

 ```cpp
 template <typename IteratorType>